 terminus env:deploy $TERMINUS_SITE.live --updatedb --note="Deploying glossary View" terminus env:clear-cache $TERMINUS_SITE.live terminus drush $TERMINUS_SITE.live -- config-import -y

-If you're a developer who lives in the command line, you now see the power of Terminus and Drush.
-This guide has just scratched the surface of what can be done.
-Terminus provides the power to manage most aspects of your Pantheon sites, while tools like Drush (and WP-CLI for WordPress) give you the power to manage the inner workings of your Drupal powered site.
-Now you're ready to take the sandbox site we've setup and explore on your own to see what else is possible.
+Terminus provides the power to manage most aspects of your Pantheon sites, while tools like Drush (and WP-CLI for WordPress) give you the power to manage the inner workings of your Drupal-powered site.
+Now, you're ready to take the sandbox site you've setup and explore on your own to see what else is possible.